-American Express relaunched its longstanding Green Card with a handful of new perks including a limited-time welcome offer bonus of 30,000 points and a $100 credit to use on purchases at Away Luggage, both of which are available only through Jan.
-15, 2020.
+American Express relaunched its longstanding Green Card with a handful of new perks including a limited-time welcome offer bonus of 30,000 points after spending $2,000 in the first three months of card membership.

 This new set of perks doesn’t come as a huge surprise, as rumors of the card refresh have been swirling for almost a year.
 And while it also comes with an increased annual fee, there are plenty of other perks to consider.